2020PB/police-brutality/reports/Oregon.md

 ### Federal officers tear gas protesters outside Justice Center | July 17th

-Footage uploaded a few hours before midnight on July 17th shows widespread use of tear gas against protesters outside the Justice Center.
+Footage uploaded a few hours before midnight on July 17th shows widespread use of tear gas against protesters at 4th and Madison.
 A reporter on the scene alleges all tear gas was fired by federal officers.

 The tear gas is used to push protesters away from the Justice Center, past the park, and onto the street.